getsentry/sentry-powershell/README.md

 ## Compatiblity

-The PowerShell Sentry SDK is tested to be compatible with:
+The PowerShell Sentry SDK is tested to work with:

 - Windows PowerShell 5.1
 - PowerShell 7.2+ on Windows, macOS, and Linux